 - 2 cups of milk

-- Slowly heat your milk to 180 F (80 C), whisking occasionally to keep the milk from scalding on the bottom of the pot.
+- Slowly heat your milk on the stove to 180 F (80 C).
+Whisk occasionally to keep the milk from scalding on the bottom of the pot.
 (Heating the milk causes the proteins to denature making for thicker yogurt.
-You could skip this step, but your yogurt won’t be as much fun).
+You could skip this step, but your yogurt won’t be as thick).

-- Pour the milk into the final culturing containers and cool to 105 F (40C).
+- Pour the hot milk into a glass jar and cool to 105 F (40C).

-- Stir culture into the yogurt.
-(If you are using store bought yogurt you may want to up to 6 Tbsp yogurt as they tend to have weaker cultures).
+- When the milk has cooled, stir in the yogurt culture.
+If you are using store bought yogurt you may want to add up to 6 tbsp yogurt as they tend to have weaker cultures.

-- Maintain at around 110F (40 C) until it is set to a pudding like consistency (for at least 4 hours, or if you like a sour yogurt with more bacteria then you can leave your yogurt for up to 24 hours).
+- Maintain at around 110F (40 C) until it is set to a pudding like consistency (for at least 2 hours, or if you like a sour yogurt then culture for up to 24 hours.)